 Depending on each individual’s point of view, these changes can be seen as either positive or negative.
 For example, the minimum wage and regulatory controls are two egalitarian measures that are hotly debated between both sides of the economic debate.

 Nevertheless, egalitarianism has led to a number of advances to reduce inequalities.
 It has helped end racist segregation laws, grant individuals the legal right of representation, and expanded the voting rights to women and those of all races.

 Egalitarianism vs Socialism

-Socialism is somewhat of a sub-concept of egalitarianism.
-It is a more specific way by which egalitarianism can be achieved.
+Socialism is somewhat of a sub-concept – providing a more specific way by which egalitarianism can be achieved.
 Through the common ownership of the means of production, it is argued that an egalitarian society would result.
 Everyone would receive according to their need and wealth would be distributed equally.
 This would be done through public control of resources through a governmental entity.

 Egalitarianism is the equal treatment of all in society no matter their gender, age, race, or beliefs.
 One example of a proponent of egalitarianism is Martin Luther King Jr who avodacted for civil rights in America.

 Socialism is a branch of egalitarianism in the fact that it is a specific set of ideas by which to achieve egalitarianism.
 By contrast, egalitarianism is a general concept that all people should be equal.
 It is not an ideaology which dictates how this should be achieved.